snorkleboy/SynapseDemo/README.md

 }
 ```
 #### click handler
-the selectUser function is assigned to the following function.
+the selectUser function passed to the UserList component is assigned to the following function.
 Its purpose is to take in a user and return a click handler which calls setState with the user.
 This function will be used by the UserList component to give click handlers to list items.
 ```
 handleUsernameClick(user) {
     const handler = function (e) {